Microservices are useful not as an architectural status symbol, but as a way to align domain boundaries, team structure, and responsibility.

 Sync simplicity vs async resilience

-Synchronous calls are easier to reason about, while asynchronous models often provide better resilience under dependency failures.
+Synchronous calls are easier to follow, while asynchronous models are often more resilient when dependencies fail.

 Shared database convenience vs service autonomy

-Shared data stores speed up early delivery, but increase coupling; separated ownership improves autonomy at higher integration complexity.
+Shared data stores speed up early delivery but increase coupling; separated ownership improves autonomy at the cost of integration complexity.

 Strong consistency vs availability and velocity

-The stricter the consistency guarantee, the higher the latency cost and the lower the flexibility of independent scaling.
+The stricter the consistency guarantee, the higher the latency cost and the less flexibility teams have to scale independently.

 Central integration platform vs team autonomy